ryuki8643/chainlit-huggingface-llm-demo/README.md

 # chainlit chat app using Huggingface models

-This is a simple demonstration of LLM use with chainlit
+This is a simple demonstration of chat app use with chainlit using huggingface model without API key

 https://github.com/Chainlit/chainlit